Droit études

 Another notable development is internationalization.
 More and more cases have a foreign element, or are subject to supranational law such as European Union law.
 Finally, the development of information technologies is changing the day-to-day work of lawyers, while opening up new fields of specialization within the law.

-The omnipresence of law in social and economic life explains the diversity of career opportunities open to lawyers.
+The omnipresence of law in social and economic life explains the diversity of career opportunities open to legal professionals.

 The professions of the lawyer